reverentgeek/okta.github.io/_source/_posts/2019-09-05-laravel-authentication.md

 }
 ```

-Let's use sqlite as the database engine (it's perfectly fine for this tutorial).
+You can use sqlite as the database engine (it's perfectly fine for this tutorial).
 Update `.env` and set the database connection to sqlite:

 ```
 DB_CONNECTION=sqlite